nus-cs2103-AY2223S1/ip/docs/README.md

 appropriate values as specified.
 - All time values have to be formatted in this specific format: `yyyy-mm-dd HH:MM`.
 Allowed delimiter characters are: `-:.|/`.
+- `|` (pipe character) should never be used as an input, as it is used as a delimiter for data storing purposes.

 ### `help`: Viewing list of all possible commands
 Displays a list of all possible commands.